Interpretation of XENON1T excess with MeV boosted dark matter: Introduction

 \section{Introduction}

 The existence of Dark Matter (DM) has been established by substantial cosmological and astronomical observations.
 However, the microscopic properties of DM beyond the Standard Model (SM) are largely unknown.
-Recently, the XENON collaboration reported an excess of electronic recoil events with the energy around 2-3 keV~\cite{Aprile:2020tmw}, and the event distribution has a broad spectrum for the excess.
+Recently, the XENON collaboration reported an excess of electronic recoil events with the energy around 2-3 keV \cite{XENON:2020rca}, and the event distribution has a broad spectrum for the excess.
 They collected low energy electron recoil data from the XENON1T experiment with an exposure of 0.65 tonne-years and analyzed various backgrounds for the excess events.
-Although a small tritium background fits the excess data well~\cite{Aprile:2020tmw}, the bosonic DM can also provide a plausible source for the peak-like excess.
+Although a small tritium background fits the excess data well~\cite{XENON:2020rca}, the bosonic DM can also provide a plausible source for the peak-like excess.

-The broad excess of electron recoil events may be induced by new long-lived particle scattering with electrons in detector.
-The mass of the new long-lived particle is at the level of $\gtrsim$ MeV and the velocity is $\mathcal{O}(0.1)$c~\cite{Kannike:2020agf}.
-The new long-lived particle has an appreciable interaction with electron and its lifetime needs to be long enough to reach the detector on Earth after its production.
+The excess of electron recoil events may be induced by new long-lived particle scattering with electrons in detector.
+The lifetime of the new particle needs to be long enough to reach the detector on Earth after its production and it has an appreciable interaction with electron.
+The mass of the new long-lived particle should be $\gtrsim$ MeV and the velocity is at the level of $\mathcal{O}(0.1)$c~\cite{Kannike:2020agf}.
 Meanwhile, it should be compatible with the structure formation of the universe and the constraints from the big bang nucleosynthesis (BBN) as well as the cosmic microwave background (CMB).
 Thus, some exotic mechanism is needed to produce a number of long-lived particles with a high speed.
-A plausible scenario for the broad electron excess events is boosted DM produced in the present universe via dark sector annihilation/decay~\cite{Kannike:2020agf,Fornal:2020npv,Du:2020ybt,DelleRose:2020pbh,Alhazmi:2020fju,Davoudiasl:2020ypv,VanDong:2020bkg,Cao:2020oxq}.
-Meanwhile, a fraction of the un-boosted DM with a velocity of $\sim 10^{-3}$ can also be present today and detected via the scattering off electron.
-The present direct detection experiments set stringent bounds on the un-boosted DM-electron scattering for the recoil energy of a few eV~\cite{Angle:2011th,Essig:2017kqs,Agnes:2018oej,Aprile:2019xxb,Barak:2020fql}.
+A plausible scenario for the electron excess events is boosted DM produced in the present universe via dark sector annihilation or decay~\cite{Kannike:2020agf,Fornal:2020npv,Du:2020ybt,DelleRose:2020pbh,Alhazmi:2020fju,Davoudiasl:2020ypv,VanDong:2020bkg,Cao:2020oxq}.
+Meanwhile, a fraction of the un-boosted DM with a regular velocity distribution (with a velocity of $\sim 10^{-3}~c$ in the Galaxy) can also be present today and is detectable via the scattering off electron.
+The direct detection experiments would thus set stringent bounds on the un-boosted DM-electron scattering for the recoil energy of a few eV~\cite{XENON10:2011prx,Essig:2017kqs,DarkSide:2018ppu,XENON:2019gfn,SENSEI:2020dpa}.
 These bounds need to be evaded when interpreting the XENON1T keV excess.